 A shower of split peas cascades into a pot at the start of production of the popular split pea and ham soup, which is one of the Holy Trinity soup crew's most sought-after offerings.

-When Father Mark poses that question at Saturday and Sunday Mass, the response from a few pews down the aisle is typically "yes."
+When Father Mark posed that question at Saturday and Sunday Masses, the response from a few pews down the aisle had, until recently, been a resounding "yes."

 Split pea and ham soup simmers on the Great Hall kitchen stove.